Alberto Ruz Lhuillier

 Alberto Ruz Lhuillier (27 January 1906 – 25 August 1979) was a Mexican archaeologist.
 He specialized in pre-Columbian Mesoamerican archaeology and is well known for leading the National Institute of Anthropology and History (INAH) excavations at the Maya site of Palenque, where he found the tomb of the Maya ruler, Pakal.
 Ruz Lhuillier is sometimes referred to as the "Hitchcock of Archaeology".

 Early life

-Ruz Lhuillier was born in Paris, France to a Cuban father and a French mother.
-He went to college in Havana, Cuba, where he learned about the impact of American interference in Cuban affairs and he became deeply involved in the socialist revolution to oust the current government.
-In addition, these early student life experience exposed him to other students who espoused the theories and ideas of Karl Marx.
+Ruz Lhuillier was born in Paris, France, to a Cuban father and a French mother.
+He went to college in Havana where he learned about the impact of American interference in Cuban affairs and he became deeply involved in the socialist revolution to oust the current government.
+These early student life experience exposed him to other students who espoused the theories and ideas of Karl Marx.
 Later Ruz would use some of these theories to explain the development and fall of ancient Maya civilization.
 He moved to Mexico in 1936, later acquiring Mexican citizenship.